AlexisNo/docker-dev-env-examples/ubuntu-base/children/mariadb/README.md

 ```
 * `docker run ... alexisno/mariadb` Run MariaDB in a new container
 * `-d` Detached mode: Run container in the background
-* `-p 3306:3306` Publish the container's port 3306 to the host so you can connect to the sever
+* `-p 3306:3306` Publish the container's port 3306 on the host so you can connect to the sever
 * `-v /path/to/your/project/data/mysql:/var/lib/mysql` Mount the volume on a specific directory of the filesystem